Yandex Cloud

 For more information, see Getting started.

-• A minimum of three hosts for these disks:
+• A minimum of three hosts is required for the following disk types:

 • Local SSDs (local-ssd)